xwiki/xwiki-platform/xwiki-platform-tools/xwiki-platform-tool-jetty/xwiki-platform-tool-jetty-resources/README.md

 These instructions are useful when upgrading the Jetty version used.

-We brought the following changes from the default Jetty files obtained from the Jetty zip file (in `jetty-home`):
+We brought the following changes from the default Jetty files obtained from the `org.eclipse.jetty:jetty-home` package:

-1. Addition of XWiki license headers to all files
-2. In `etc/jetty-deploy.xml` we avoid TLD scanning by replacing:
+1. `etc/jetty-deploy.xml`: we avoid TLD scanning by replacing:
    ```
    <Call name="setContextAttribute">
      <Arg>org.eclipse.jetty.server.webapp.ContainerIncludeJarPattern</Arg>